“Better than a thousand hollow words is one word that brings peace.” -The Dhammapada

 “Because you have brought me both Chanda and Munda, you O Devi, shall be famed in the world by the name Chamunda” -Chandika to Kali, The Devi Mahatmyam

-The forces of the fall equinox each year, are symbolically related to the energies of the sunset each day, and on a smaller scale on psychological level – to each moment of each minute, when the forces of subconscious dominate over our consciousness.
-Thus the Chamunda mantra can be done at absolutely any time when needed – for the forces of light to gain strength and prevail over darkness.
+The forces of the fall equinox are symbolically related to the energies of the sun setting every day, and on a smaller scale, on the psychological level to each moment of every minute, when the forces of the subconscious dominate our consciousness.
+Thus the Chamunda mantra can be done whenever it is needed so that the forces of light gain strength and prevail against darkness.

 This mantra directs one`s attention towards resistance and struggle against internal and external negative influences.
-It strengthens one`s intention and resolution to defeat the dark forces with a precious assistance of Divine Mother in her mighty warrior aspect.
+It strengthens one`s intention and resolution to defeat the dark forces with the precious assistance of the Divine Mother in her mighty warrior aspect.